ffavela/heartbit/README.md

 intended to be used through python 3.x future implementation will include python 2.x.

+Make sure that the folloing packages are installed the python-tk, python-xmltodict and python-shapely packages in order to run it.

 In order to run you need a resources directory, you can download it
 from: https://drive.google.com/open?id=0B2znJ2THUGDib2w1bmE2Yk0zSHM